UWB-ACM/Git-Gud-Workshop/docs/index.md

 Welcome to the ACM `Git Gud` Workshop!

 This workshop is intended to teach the basics of using Git and GitHub.
-All of the presentation material, including the slides and all of the links referenced can be found on this page.
+All of the presentation materials, including the slides and all of the links referenced can be found on this page.

 ## Before We Begin...